JDHarlingLee/GraPPLE/README.md

 Provided in the 'scripts' folder are some other useful scripts, including a general script for subsetting PIRATE output files (post_pirate_processing.sh), and a script to create a simple binary file from pangenome tool ouputs (gene_matrix_to_binary.py).
 Again, use `[script] -h` to see options available.

 #### Gene Profile Plots - `plot_gene_cluster_profiles.R`
 Plots the gene presc/absc profiles of a range of clusters, or a specific set of clusters, with relative metadata for inspection of associations and gene presc/absc patterns.
-Requires a binary gene presc/absc matrix (.tsv), a list of genes and their clusters (.csv; exported from Graphia) and isolate metadata (.csv; recommended to keep to 3 or fewer categories).
+Requires a binary gene presc/absc matrix (`-g` as .tsv), a list of genes and their clusters (`-c` as .csv; exported from Graphia) and isolate metadata (`-m` as .csv; recommended to keep to 3 or fewer categories).

   * `-N` specifies the number of metadata groupings to use - this is defaults and is limited to 11, to avoid over-colouring/complicating the plots.
 Provide either a single number for all, or a comma separated list (e.g. "5,10,3") to specify for each column in the isolate metadata file
   * `-l` to give a list of clusters to specifically plot.
 Provide as a comma separated list (e.g. "1,2,5,10")